weipin/Cycles/docs/preserved_request_state.rst

   var error: NSError?
   session.loadPreservedStateFromData(data, error: &error)

-.. hint:: There is nothing prevents you from managing the states all by yourself
+.. hint:: There is nothing prevents you from managing the state all by yourself
           and set up the requests manually.
 You can also create Processor subclasses to make the task easier.
 But at the same time, you may find Session's "Preserved Request State" feature convenient in certain